The following statement was reviewed and updated on 8 April 2020

 Business Model and Strategy

-Serabi’s objective is to become a pre-eminent junior gold mining company in Brazil, securing future growth through expansion of its existing projects and, taking advantage of its position as a gold producer, to become involved with and successfully develop, other carefully selected opportunities within the country.
+Serabi’s objective is to become a pre-eminent junior gold mining company, securing future growth through expansion of its existing projects and, taking advantage of its position as a gold producer, to become involved with and successfully develop other carefully selected opportunities.

 With this in mind the Company,